MightyOrm/Mighty/docs/docs/creating-instances-of-mighty.md

 var db = new MightyOrm(connectionString, "Products", "ProductID");
 ```

 The connecting string you pass is any normal ADO.NET connection string, except that *it should additionally include the provider name in the connection string* using the non-standard (but convenient!) `ProviderName=` syntax.
-E.g. `ProviderName=Oracle.DataAccess.Client` or  `ProviderName=System.Data.SqlClient`.
+E.g. `ProviderName=Oracle.ManagedDataAccess.Client` or  `ProviderName=System.Data.SqlClient`.

 ### .NET Framework